openactive/openactive-python/README.md

 True
 ```

 Finally, let's look at the relationship between the items in a pair of super-event and sub-event feeds.
-For any given sub-event item, there will be a single related super-event item i.e. an individual class belongs to a series of classes.
-For any given super-event item, there will be a set of related sub-event items i.e. a series has a number of individual classes.
-The `openactive` package has the functions `get_superevents` and `get_subevents` to help with these two situations, respectively.
+For any single sub-event item, there will be a single related super-event item i.e. a single class belongs to a single series of classes.
+For any single super-event item, there will be a number of related sub-event items i.e. a single series of classes has a number of classes.
+The functions `get_superevents` and `get_subevents` help with these two situations, respectively.
 Let's take a look at each in turn.
 First, let's observe a single sub-event item from the full list of sub-event items:

 ```
->>> printer(list(opportunities_sub['items'].values())[0])
+>>> printer(list(subevent_opportunities['items'].values())[0])
 {
     "id": "00000000000170005743",
     "modified": 34213402,